-To give you an incentive to defer a portion of your compensation, the Company will make "matching" contributions based upon the amount of your pay deferrals and/or Roth pay deferrals.
-The Company will contribute 50¢ for each \$1 of your pay deferrals and Roth pay deferrals, up to a maximum matching contribution equal to 4% of your compensation.
+To give you an incentive to defer a portion of your compensation, the Company will make "matching" contributions based upon the amount of your pay deferrals.
+The Company will contribute 50¢ for each \$1 of your pay deferrals, up to a maximum matching contribution equal to 4% of your compensation.